Why Leonard Schleifer's Regeneron story matters

-That is Schleifer's real significance.
+That is Schleifer's central significance.

 He started as a doctor frustrated by what medicine could not yet do

-Regeneron's current leadership biography makes the origin story unusually clear.
+Regeneron's leadership biography makes the origin story unusually clear.
 Schleifer grew up in Queens, earned both an M.D. and a Ph.D. in pharmacology from the University of Virginia, became a licensed physician in neurology, and worked as a practicing neurologist and professor at Cornell Medical School.
 According to the company, he became frustrated by the lack of effective treatments for patients with serious neurodegenerative diseases and began wondering whether newer biotechnology tools could change that.

 That frustration matters because it explains the company he later built.
 Regeneron was not born out of a generic desire to "innovate."
 It came from a physician's encounter with the limits of the treatments he could offer.

 Plenty of biotechnology companies talk about patients.
 Schleifer's biography suggests that the patient problem came first and the company came after.
+That is part of what places him alongside Ruth Arnon and other figures in the wider story of Jewish scientists who changed the modern world.

 He built Regeneron as a science-first institution